Skip to content

 # [User(id=1), User(id=2)]

-Now with only overwriting the related manager:
+Now, let's override only the related manager:

 from typing import ClassVar